fusebit/fusebot/README.md

 With the power of Node.js and npm, the sky is the limit.
 What are you going to build today?

 - [/fusebot kudos](samples/kudos) - leave kudos for your team members, check ranking, and more
+- [/fusebot status](samples/status) - check and report the status of your systems
 - [/fusebot coin](samples/coin) - get current value of a digital currency
 - [/fusebot github-dispatch](samples/githubDispatch) - trigger a github action